 Online reviews are powerful.
 Did you know that product pages with customer reviews receive three and a half times more conversions than those without?
-According to Oberlo, three out of four shoppers say they trust online reviews as much as recommendations from friends and family, and 89% of shoppers read customer reviews before deciding whether to buy online.
+According to research by Podium, roughly half of consumers are "willing to travel farther and pay more in order to patronise a business with higher reviews".

 When you get your online reviews right, you can build trust, boost SEO and drive up sales for your business.
 So how do you get this important aspect of customer service right?